How to Evidence Enablement Outcomes in Supported Living Bids

 📐 Governance: Make Outcomes Auditable

-Enablement must live inside governance — not sit in a separate “good news” box:
+Enablement must live inside governance (not as a standalone “good news” narrative):

-- Monthly outcomes oversight: Registered Manager/Nominated Individual review aggregate progress and outliers.
+- Monthly outcomes oversight: Registered Manager reviews progress, outliers and drift.

-- Supervision linkage: reflective sessions include enablement mini-reviews and coaching tasks.
+- Supervision linkage: reflective sessions include enablement mini-reviews and coaching actions.

-- Learning log: what worked, what didn’t, and the next tweak (visible to staff).
+- Learning log: what worked, what didn’t, and the adjustment, visible to teams.

 🏡 Tenancy, Housing Partners & Ordinary Life